 You may run into the Path of Exile (PoE) freezing issue for several reasons, such as incompatible hardware, faulty drivers, corrupt game files, software conflicts, low RAM, etc.

-The information here is a general guide that has proved useful to many players.
-If it didn’t help, at least you’ve ruled out all these simple fixes before contacting the game developer.
+The information here is a general guide that has proved useful to many players in fixing this issue.
+You may not have to try them all, just work your way down the list until you find the one that does the trick for you.
+(If none of the fixes here helped, at least you’ve ruled out all these simple fixes before contacting the game developer.)

 Fixes to try:

 - Verify the integrity of your game files

 - Check for Windows updates